ashlanserrao/ekta-ai/README.md

 ### Components

 1. **Vite/React Frontend**:
-   - **Fan Assistant**: Multilingual chat widget with voice support (Web Speech API input/output text-to-speech) and an interactive SVG layout mapping real-time route directions and gate congestion.
-   - **Staff Dashboard**: A digital twin status monitoring control panel, presenting real-time zone crowd volumes, auto-generated operations alerts, and a chat window querying congestion mitigations.
+   - **Landing & Auth**: Marketing landing page with feature highlights and a guided onboarding wizard; entry is gated by a demo `test`/`test` login — the fan side needs no backend account, while the staff side exchanges the passcode for a real signed JWT via the staff-auth endpoint.
+   - **Fan Portal**: Sidebar workspace with a Live Stadium Map (SSE-fed gate/zone status plus accessible route rendering), a Stats view (player and team stats with radar-chart comparisons), My Ticket, Match Schedule (fixtures and knockout bracket), Profile, and Settings (accessibility toggles) — plus a floating multilingual chat widget with voice input/output.
+   - **Staff Portal**: Sidebar workspace with Live Crowd View, Live Alerts, the Operations Copilot panel, a Stadium Map view, and a dedicated Staff Chat, all behind passcode-gated JWT auth.

 2. **FastAPI REST API**:
-   - Clean endpoints for real-time status feeds, alerts, and LLM queries.
+   - Clean endpoints for real-time status feeds, alerts, and LLM queries, plus a Server-Sent Events stream (`GET /api/v1/stadium/stream`) that pushes gate/zone updates to the frontend; fan and staff chat can also stream token-by-token over SSE.
    - Implements input sanitization and token/IP rate limiting.

 3. **SQLite Digital Twin & Simulator**: